MarsTheProgrammer/Text-Based-Game/README.md

 As the player's level increases, the potion drop rate decreases.

 There is a hidden easter egg if the player asked for potions too many times.
 Not all easter eggs are good.

+Currently I am working on creating a new text game called Quest of the Six Elements.
+I hope to have that released soon